zachanon/warp-contracts-eth/README.md

 ## Building

-The dockerfile for development is setup with the project and all dependencies (python, npm, brownie etc.), you can run a shell in the docker with:
+The dockerfile for development is setup with the project and all dependencies (python, npm, brownie etc.), you can run a bash shell in the Docker with:

-    make cli
+    make docker-shell